viantirreau/lecturasIIC3633-2021/week6/lectura6.md

 As a side note, it caught my attention that several typos and grammatical slips were present in the article, suggesting that even more proofreading was needed, specially after seven submissions to arXiv.

+Coming back to the topic, Deep Learning has proven so successful in recommender systems that most recent conference papers rely on existing or introduce new DL techniques.
+One area of personal interest is human resources, which happens to have a specialized "RecSys in HR" A* conference.
+This week, a paper will be presented in RecSys in HR on the subject of intelligent job-offer to candidate matching via content based recommendation [2].
+In particular, the authors, who work in a large HR firm called Randstad, train a language model on semantic similarity between the candidates resumes and the job posting texts.
+They use a large dataset of successful interviews and hirings as positive examples, while using rejections and some random unseen pairs for negatives.
+They demonstrate this method is far superior to plain TF-IDF features, as most jobs and skills have several synonyms that are not well captured by TF-IDF.

 ## References

 [1] Kidger, P., & Lyons, T. (2020, July).
 Universal approximation with deep narrow networks.
 In Conference on learning theory (pp. 2306-2327).
 PMLR.

+[2] Lavi, D., Medentsiy, V., & Graus, D. (2021). conSultantBERT: Fine-tuned Siamese Sentence-BERT for Matching Jobs and Job Seekers. arXiv preprint arXiv:2109.06501.